Athlyn Green discusses musical talent and explores different musical styles ranging from classical to rock.

 Achille-Claude Debussy was born into a poor family, but he would go on to become one of the most important French composers working within the embrace of Impressionist music.
 His music encapsulates the transition from Romantic to Modernist music.
 In literary circles, his music was known as Symbolism.

-Chopin, Tchaikovsky, Wagner, Liszt, Verdi
+Debussy was influenced by Chopin, Tchaikovsky, Wagner, Liszt, and Verdi.

-The Boy & the Man Behind the Music
+The Man Behind the Music

-Claude was born in Saint-Germain-en-Laye, France in 1862.
+Claude was born in Saint-Germain-en-Laye, France, in 1862.
 He showed musical talent very early and the momentum only continued to build:

-- At 11 he entered the Paris Conservatoire
+- At 11 he entered the Paris Conservatoire.

 - At the age of 22, in 1884, he won the Prix de Rome with his cantata L'Enfant prodigue in a competition for composers.

-- During the years 1888-1893, he composed Ariettes oubliées, Prélude à l'après-midi d'un faune, and String Quartet
+- During the years 1888-1893, he composed Ariettes oubliées, Prélude à l'après-midi d'un faune, and String Quartet.

-- By 1895, he produced his opera, Pelléas et Mélisande
+- By 1895, he produced his opera, Pelléas et Mélisande.

-- By the early 1900s, he was considered a leading figure in French music and had produced more notable works
+- By the early 1900s, he was considered a leading figure in French music and had produced more notable works.

-- By 1905, Suite Bergamasque was published
+- By 1905, Suite Bergamasque was published.

 Debussy's Death During World War I